ml-yj/MyPlayer/README.md

   x64-windows/
 ```

 `src/ByteTrack` is built from source when present.
-The generated ByteTrack libraries are written to `lib/Debug/bytetrack` and `lib/Release/bytetrack` during the build.
+Generated ByteTrack libraries are written to `lib/Debug/bytetrack` and `lib/Release/bytetrack` during the build.

-Runtime models and labels are searched from `bin/common`.
 Runtime DLLs and Qt plugins are expected under the selected configuration directory, for example `bin/Release`.

-## Requirements

-- Windows 11
-- Visual Studio 2022 with MSVC x64
-- CMake 3.26 or newer
-- Qt 6.8.x for MSVC 2022 x64
-- CUDA Toolkit
-- FFmpeg development and runtime libraries
-- ONNX Runtime GPU
-- whisper library
-- OpenCV
-- Eigen
-- libass, currently resolved from `vcpkg_installed/x64-windows`

-## Environment
+## Environment Variables

 Set these variables before configuring: